-- 1 After extracting the driver files to your hard drive as described in the previous section, click the Start button and right-click My Computer. - 2 Click Properties. - 3 Click the Hardware tab and click Device Manager. - 4 Double-click the type of device for which you are installing the driver (for example, Modems or Infrared devices). - 5 Double-click the name of the device for which you are installing the driver. - 6 Click the Driver tab and click Update Driver. - 7 Click Install from a list or specific location (Advanced) and click Next. - 8 Click Browse and browse to the location to which you previously copied the driver files. - 9 When the name of the appropriate driver appears, click Next. - 10 Click Finish and restart your computer.
+- NOTE: If your computer has an infrared sensor and you are reinstalling an infrared sensor driver, you must first enable the infrared sensor in the system setup program (see "Using the System Setup Program" on page 171) before continuing with the driver installation.
+See "Reinstalling Drivers and Utilities" on page 106.
+For information about components installed on your computer, see "Determining Your Computer's Configuration" on page 15. - 1 After extracting the driver files to your hard drive as described in the previous section, click the Start button and right-click My Computer. - 2 Click Properties. - 3 Click the Hardware tab and click Device Manager. - 4 Double-click the type of device for which you are installing the driver (for example, Modems or Infrared devices). - Double-click the name of the device for which you are installing the driver. - Click the Driver tab and click Update Driver. - Click Install from a list or specific location (Advanced) and click Next. - Click Browse and browse to the location to which you previously copied the driver files.

+- 9 When the name of the appropriate driver appears, click Next. - 10 Click Finish and restart your computer.